 Product Imagery

 Product images are one of those website elements that can feel straightforward at times.
-You may think, "if I put my product on a backdrop, get the lighting right and upload it to the site, then I can watch the sales start coming in."
+You may think, "If I put my product on a backdrop, get the lighting right, and upload it to the site, then I can watch the sales start coming in."
 If only it were that simple.

-Lifestyle photography, isolation photography and 360 photos can all add different effects to a website.
-Although we have our personal preferences, we don’t also know which performs better.
 The point here is that there are many different ways to approach imagery, and it’s an ideal website element to test.
 After all, design trends evolve and so do user preferences.
 Therefore, what worked two years ago might not be as effective now, so it’s important to keep your imagery up to date if you want to increase your conversion rate.

 Closing Thoughts

-eCommerce Conversion Rate Optimization is an ongoing process that, when implemented properly, treats your website like a living, breathing organism.
+eCommerce conversion rate optimization is an ongoing process that, when implemented properly, treats your website like a living, breathing organism.
 As a result, your website adapts to current customer preferences and remains relevant.
 That said, A/B and multivariate testing isn’t always as scientific as you might hope.

 If you’ve taken a basic statistics class, you most likely remember that sample size is essential to creating a statistically significant finding.
 That means that you need to have enough traffic to your site to have a result that you can definitely say was caused by the change you made.